contentful/field-editors/packages/rich-text/README.md

 npm install @contentful/field-editor-rich-text
 ```

-This package contains a React `RichTextEditor` component that is used as default for `RichText` field type in the Contentful web application.
+This package contains a React `RichTextEditor` component that is used as the default for `RichText` field type in the Contentful web application.

 ```js
 import 'codemirror/lib/codemirror.css';